We've been finding all the fun festive Lunar New Year stuff to do with kids to celebrate The Year of the Pig...

 Chinese New Year Countdown Party

-Usher in the Year of the Dog with awesome family-friendly live performances, music, games, firecrackers and fireworks at a street party we’re all invited to.
+Usher in the Year of the Pig with awesome family-friendly live performances, music, games, firecrackers and fireworks at a street party we’re all invited to.

 Where: New Bridge Road and Eu Tong Sen Street

 It’s big, colourful and full of family fun: yep, River Hongbao is back!
 We’re talking dazzling performances, traditional handicraft stations, a carnival with rides, game stalls and workshops suitable for all ages.
-Refuel after all that fun at Food Street where you’ll find sellers galore dishing up local eats, and then sit back and wait for the fireworks and laser shows happening every night at 9pm (midnight on New Year’s Eve).
+This year there’s a honking great junk(boat) exhibition that will take you on a historical journey through Singapore’s past.
+Refuel after all that fun at Food Street where you’ll find sellers galore dishing up local eats, and then sit back and wait for the fireworks and laser shows happening every night (check website for timings).

 Where: The Float@Marina Bay, 20 Raffles Avenue, Singapore 039805